Finder Score for business loans

 Which government programs offer $300,000 business loans?

 The Canada Small Business Financing Program offers loans of up to $1 million for start-ups and small businesses that make $10 million or less in sales each year.
-You can use the loan for many purposes, such as for paying everyday expenses, buying equipment or real estate, or refinancing debt.
+You can use the loan for many purposes, such as paying for everyday expenses, buying equipment or real estate or refinancing debt.

 Bottom line